ibexa/documentation-user/docs/content_management/translate_content.md

 The content on your website can be translated into different languages.
 Each content item can have different language versions.
-The version visible to a visitor depends on the way your installation is set up (see [SiteAccess concept](#edit-page-for-different-language-versions-of-a-website)).

 ## Add website languages